Conformal Inference for Online Prediction with Arbitrary Distribution Shifts

-In the original work of Gibbs and Cand\`{e}s \cite{Gibbs2022}, the authors show that adaptive conformal inference satisfies a nearly identical inequality.
-However, their result requires three major assumptions: 1) the size of the distribution shift $\frac{ \sum_{t=r+1}^s |\alpha^*_t - \alpha^*_{t-1}|}{|I|}$ is known, 2) $(X_t,Y_t)$ is generated by a hidden Markov model, and 3) the regression model is not re-fitted across time.
+In \cite{Gibbs2021}, the authors showed that adaptive conformal inference satisfies a similar bound to (\ref{eq:final_reg_bound}).
+However, their result requires three major assumptions: 1) the size of the distribution shift $\frac{ \sum_{t=r+1}^s |\alpha^*_t - \alpha^*_{t-1}|}{|I|}$ is known, 2) $(X_t,Y_t)$ is generated by a hidden Markov model, and 3) the regression model is not re-fit across time.
 In stark contrast, our result makes no such assumptions and, in addition, is adaptive to changes in the size of the distribution shift across time.
-In practical settings, none of these assumptions can be reasonably expected to hold and thus our results constitute a significant generalization of \cite{Gibbs2022}.
+In practical settings, none of these three assumptions can be reasonably expected to hold and thus our results constitute a significant generalization of those in \cite{Gibbs2021}.